 In this engagement the two sides also affirm their commitment to the fundamental principles of sustainable development, democracy, human rights, good governance and the rule of law; regional cooperation and integration.
 Moreover, the two sides intend to enhance their cooperation to maintain the dynamic economic growth and the ambition of Ethiopia to join middle income countries on the basis of green and inclusive economic growth.

 There are presently 21 EU Member States represented in Ethiopia, in addition to the EU and like-minded partners, such as Norway and Switzerland, constituting the EU+ group.
 In recent years, the EU+ group disbursed annually around € 1 billion of ODA, equivalent to roughly a quarter of total external aid to Ethiopia and can reach up to 10% of the country's annual federal budget in certain years.
-In this context, joint programming is not only about aid effectiveness, but most importantly, has a strong political and EU dimension: EU+ joint programming in Ethiopia could be considered as a deliverable and, at the same time, one of the instruments in support to the implementation of the wider EU-Ethiopia strategic engagement.
+In this context, joint programming is not only about aid effectiveness, but most importantly, has a strong political dimension and is one of the instruments in support to the implementation of the wider EU-Ethiopia strategic engagement.

 Ethiopia has been, since 2010, a pilot country for the fast-track initiative on division of labour and one of the aid effectiveness pilot countries since 2011.
-The EU institutions along with the 20 EU Member States then represented in Ethiopia and Norway (EU+) jointly analyzed the national development plan of Ethiopia for the 2011-2015 period (GTP) and signed in 2013, a EU+ Joint Cooperation Strategy for Ethiopia, one of the first joint documents in the ACP world.
-A 3-year roadmap 2013-2015 was implemented with the aim to complete the missing elements for a full joint programme, including identification of several pilots in the areas of resilience, nutrition, health, migration, gender and green sector, where joint strategic analyses, mappings and eventually operations were prepared.
-Further alignment of national strategies with the Ethiopian programming cycle and increase the use of the Government aid information system, as well as publications of a EU-Ethiopia cooperation blue book and a joint calendar featuring EU+ cooperation with Ethiopia were also carried out.
-Eventually, the delegation of EDF funds to EU Member States was considered for the first time ever in Ethiopia among the NIP implementation modalities, with a view to facilitating increased division of labour.
-External consultants are assisting the process since 2015.
-An update of the mapping of EU Member States cooperation positions in Ethiopia, their willingness and ability to forward the process, has been recently carried out; priority sectors of cooperation were identified and agreed in 2016, as well as three strategic areas (jobs creation, governance and natural resources) for enhanced joint monitoring and assessment of results.
-A draft EU+ joint programming document covering the period 2017 to 2020 is in circulation, expected to be concluded and signed in 2017.
+The EU institutions along with the 20 EU Member States then represented in Ethiopia and Norway (EU+) jointly analysed the national development plan of Ethiopia for the 2011-2015 period (the Growth and Transformation Plan) and signed in 2013 a EU+ Joint Cooperation Strategy for Ethiopia.
+A 3-year roadmap 2013-2015 was formulated with the aim to complete the missing elements for a full joint programme includes the identification of several pilots in the sectors of resilience, nutrition, health, migration, gender, and the environment, for which joint strategic analyses, joint mapping and joint operations were prepared.
+In addition, the implementation of actions from EDF funds was delegated to EU Member States to increase the division of labour.
+The EU, its Member States are working on working towards concluding a Joint Cooperation Strategy EU+ - Ethiopia for the period 2017 to 2020.